TomTkacz/Mathless-Calculator/README.md

 # Mathless-Calculator

-a calculator without all that complicated (lame) math
+a 0 to 27, four operation calculator without all that complicated (lame) math